 Awards, Prizes and Scholarships

-The FRSF Board believes everyone who develops and exhibits a project at the FASF is already a winner.
-For that reason, every exhibitor at the fair will receive a prize and ribbon.
-At the 2012 Flint Fair, a "goodie bag" filled with neat stuff was presented to all experimenters.
+The FRSF Board believes everyone who develops and exhibits a project at the FRSF is already a winner.
+For that reason, every exhibitor at the fair receives a prize and ribbon.
+At the 2016 Flint Fair, a "goodie bag" filled with neat stuff was presented to all experimenters.

-- Senior division finalists were also sponsored to compete in the Michigan Science and Engineering Fair where one student won a trip to compete at ISEF.
+- Senior division finalists were also sponsored to compete in the Michigan Science and Engineering Fair where one student wins a trip to compete at ISEF.

 Senior Division Top Prizes!

-An iPad2, and four (4) senior division winners were awarded all expense paid trips to the prestigious INTEL International Science and Engineering Fair (2012 ISEF was in Pittsburgh, PA).
-Two winners compete and two outstanding freshman or sophomore finalists attend ISEF as observers.
+IIn addition to Scholarships, five (5) senior division winners were awarded all-expense paid trips to the prestigious INTEL International Science and Engineering Fair (2016 ISEF was in Phoenix, AZ).
+Three winners compete and two outstanding freshman or sophomore finalists attend ISEF as observers.
 An “Alternate” is also selected in case a winner is unable to attend ISEF or becomes eligible for sponsorship through the Michigan (state) Science & Engineering Fair.

 Note: Scholarship levels and prizes awarded are subject to availability and may change without notice.

-Thirty six scientific, engineering, local and Federal government organizations sponsor Special Awards presented at FRSF.
+Thirty-four scientific, engineering, local and government organizations presented 139 Special Awards at FRSF.
 Donors assign judges to select winners of their respective awards for projects they deem worthy and appropriate to their mission.